hcsalmon1/TypeGo/README.md

         int Age
         string Name
         fn Greet() {
-            fmt.Println("My name is", p.Name, "and I am ", p.Age, "years old");
+            fmt.Println("My name is", self.Name, "and I am ", self.Age, "years old");
         }
     }

 ```

 Methods now go inside of structs directly.
-The name of the object will be the first letter of the struct name.
+The name of the object will be the 'self' for consistency.
-Person - object name = p
-This TypeGo code will generate the above Go code.
+This will generate methods for you with a reference to the original object.

 You then declare structs like this: